COSC3020/theory-vs-practice-JacobMorgan3/README.md

   complexity suggests a different time.

   1. Maybe I am running other programs on my computer so more of the cpu and memory are being used for other tasks, so the binary search tree is left with less computing power, so it is slower.
-  2. Perhaps the 'search tree' with 10000 elements is not a binary search tree, but some other type. so it has a slower time complexity than a binary search tree.
-  3. Maybe the implementation is not the most effient.
+  2. Maybe the implementation is not the most effient.
+Compiler and language used can also affect actual run time.
+For example C++ is generally the fastest programming language.

-     I'm assuming that the time complexity is fixed.
-That the algorithm isnt faster with smaller inputs.
+  3. Asymptotic analysis looks at the growth rate as the input increases, but for small sizes one algorithm might be faster than another even though it's asymptotic analysis suggests otherwise.
+For example, the time complexity of insertion sort is $)(n^2)$ and the the run time of merge sort is $O(nlogn)$.
+Some merge sort implementations use insertion sort on small arrays.